Reasons to Run (or exercise.)

 While I was working as a maintenance manager, my boss would jog a couple of times a week during the lunch hour.
 He kept asking me to join him.
 Yeah right.
 I guess he was teasing me, more than he really expected me to join him.
 I thought he was crazy for running anyway.

 Long before he suggested that I run with him, I thought running, exercising, fishing, and similar endeavors were insane pursuits and the people that did them were morons.
-At the time, I could not in my wildest imagination understand why anyone would waste their time doing these things they seemed so boring.
-As I was returning to my ship while serving in the Navy, I can remember seeing this guy sitting in his boat, fishing, during a very cold and rainy day, and I wondered, "What kind of moron does this?"
+At the time, I could not in my wildest imagination understand why anyone would waste their time doing these things – they seemed so boring.
+As I was returning to my ship while serving in the Navy, I can remember seeing this guy sitting in his boat, fishing, during a very cold and rainy day.
+In addition, he was on Narragansett Bay and if you haven’t felt the wind coming off the bay, you don’t know what cold is, so I wondered, "What kind of imbecile does this?"
 So, if you need to get exercise, play tennis, soccer or some other physically challenging activity, like wrestling -- preferably with someone of the opposite sex.
 And if you need to relax, go to a movie, watch TV or go to sleep.
+These were my thoughts at the time.

 I was in my early fifties when I began to develop some concerns about staying healthy.
-My father died of a heart attack in his mid fifties; from blocked arteries to the heart, a condition I would develop at seventy -- (see: Am I Stupid or What?).
+My father died of a heart attack in his mid-fifties; from blocked arteries to the heart, a condition I would develop at seventy -- (see: Am I Stupid or What?).
 From what I read and gained from watching TV health programs, I learned that exercise was essential for keeping the cardiovascular system functioning properly.
 To be of benefit, exercise should be done three, four or more times a week, on different days, for at least twenty minutes (I learned later that is was thirty minutes) or more.
+Furthur the total weekly time should exceed 150 minutes; more would be better.

 I determined that the correct running shoes are the most important factor.
 I was concerned with impact, or rather reducing it.
 With that in mind I felt it was better to spend more on the best possible running shoes, with plenty of shock absorbing ability, rather than paying for a knee or hip operation later.
 To help keep my feet from blistering and to insure proper ventilation, I got some heavy duty athletic socks.
 I would wear my tennis shorts and a tee shirt in the summer and my tennis warm-ups in the winter.
 I purchased the shoes and socks, gathered up all the other gear (clothing and a change of underwear) and I was now ready to go; so I thought.

-Across the street from where I worked was a horse path, which was highly conducive for running and then walking or crawling back -- I sort of crawl.
-Dressed and ready to go I walked across the street to the path, maybe a car will hit me and I won't have to do this.
+Across the street from where I worked was a horse path, which was highly conducive for running and then walking or crawling back -- I sort of crawled back the first few times; at least that's what it felt like.
+Dressed and ready to go I walked across the street to the path, maybe a car will hit me, and I won't have to do this.
 It was a wishful thought.
-I reached the path, took a very deep breathe, hesitated a second and then took off.
+I reached the path, took a very deep breath, hesitated a second, and then took off.
 Forty-five seconds later, I thought it was an hour, I hung over the horse rail, panting and thinking I was dying; it would have been a welcome relief.
-I could barely breath, my heart was racing and pounding, and my whole being hurt -- I hurt in places I didn't know I had.
+I could barely breathe, my heart was racing and pounding, and my whole being hurt -- I hurt in places I didn't know I had.
 It took between fifteen and thirty minutes for my body to return to its normally out-of-shape condition.
-As I walked, nearly a crawl, back to shower and resumed work, I promised myself I would run the next day for a few additional seconds beyond the forty-five I don't know why I didn't quit then and there.
+As I walked, nearly a crawl, back to shower and resumed work, I promised myself I would run the next day for a few additional seconds beyond the forty-five – I don't know why I didn't quit then and there.

 Over the days and weeks that followed, I resolved that I would add a few seconds each time I ran until I got up to the twenty-minute target.
 After about twelve runs, about four weeks, I noticed that I could add more than just a few seconds.
 I felt at the time that I could have added a complete minute or more, but I wasn't sure I would be able to duplicate it the next time I ran, so I kept my incremental increases between twenty and thirty seconds.
 Somewhere between the twenty-fifth and thirty-fifth run I reach my goal of three twenty-minute runs-per-week.
 My boss would be sorry he got me started.

-After several initial runs, where I totally collapsed, my body began to adjust and I found that by increasing the time it in small incremental steps, I was never really overwhelmed.
+After several initial runs, where I totally collapsed, my body began to adjust, and I found that by increasing the time it in small incremental steps, I was never really overwhelmed.
 The office staff and my family's encouragement helped a great deal.
-It's nice to have people ask you how your doing and they offered words of encouragement.
+It's nice to have people ask you how you're doing and offer words of encouragement.
 I don't know if I would have achieved my goal had it not been for their encouragement.
 I felt I would be letting them down as well as myself.

 I started to run in 1991 and have been at it ever since.
 Before I tell you what I got and get out of running, let me apologize to the fisherman I called a moron and all those others that participate in the things that I thought were boring and stupid.
 I finally got it -- the value of exercise and doing something that's relaxing and rejuvenating.

 To make my runs more interesting I search the streets for coins.
-I once found a twenty dollar bill and have found every denomination of US coins.
-I ran for one-hundred-five consecutive day where I found a coin.
+I once found a twenty dollar bill and have found every denomination of US coin.
+I ran for one-hundred-five consecutive days where I found a coin.
 Whenever I can, I get my wife to ride her bike with me while I run.
 When she goes along we also search the streets for hardware.
-We have found various hand tools, assorted nuts and bolts, cell phones, clothing and aluminum cans (which she recycles), just to name a few.
+We have found various hand tools, assorted nuts and bolts, cell phones, clothing, plastic bottles, and aluminum cans (which she recycles), just to name a few.
 You'd be surprised at what we find.
 It's just a game, which helps us mix up the routine.

 Here is a list of what I get out of running: